4d/docs/website/translated_docs/es/API/SystemWorkerClass.md

 1. `onData` and `onDataError` are executed one or several times
 2. if called, `onError` is executed once (stops the system worker processing)
 3. if no error occured, `onResponse` is executed once
-4. `onTerminate` is always executed
+4. `onTerminate` se ejecuta siempre

 #### Valor devuelto